KasperKnop/XRD/03 VR Development/README.md

 ## 6. Further Exploration

-To get a deeper understanding of the various features included the XR Interaction Toolkit, explore the official [XR Interaction Toolkit examples](https://github.com/Unity-Technologies/XR-Interaction-Toolkit-Examples) repository.
+To get a deeper understanding of the various features included the XR Interaction Toolkit, explore the official [XR Interaction Toolkit examples](https://github.com/Unity-Technologies/XR-Interaction-Toolkit-Examples) repository (N.B.: You might run into conversion issues if you try to use Unity 6 with this project!).
 You could look into feature such as:

 -   Hand tracking
 -   Eye tracking (requires Quest Pro)